 The 1920’s and 50’s have always been the most inspirational decades to the house and these are arguably two of the most significant when it comes to Hollywood style.
 This collection offers a retro colour palette of contrasts: turquoise swimming pools nestled into luscious dark greenery, sky blue and flamingo pink.
 Warm tones of champagne, old “Oscar” gold and ermine off-whites.

 The textures feel inspired by the hotel room in which she inhabits, taking inspiration from upholstery velvet and silk.
 Glamorous trims from fringe to ostrich feather and plush mohair.
 Embroideries evoke the spirit of the time - beading that mimics exotic animal skins and crystal stones that sparkle like a paparazzi camera flash.

-All dressed up with nowhere to go.
-She’s always ready for her close-up.
+The actress wearing this collection is all dressed up even when she has nowhere to go.
+Always ready for her close-up.